 The task was simple.
-Over the last two decades of producing Oscar-winning, world-renowned scores, Hans has stolen rare moments of downtime to play the piano in the inspiring setting and luscious acoustic of the hall at Air Studios.
-These brief solitary sojourns at the piano often produced a spark of inspiration for his next Oscar-nominated blockbuster score.
-It has happened time and time again.
-So Hans pondered, what if I could capture that degree of inspiring potential, box it and take it anywhere?
+Over the last two decades of producing Oscar-winning, world-renowned scores, Hans has stolen rare moments of downtime to play the piano in the inspiring setting and luscious acoustics of the hall at Air Studios.
+It was often those brief solitary sojourns at the piano that produced a spark of inspiration for his next Oscar-nominated blockbuster score, leading Hans to think, what if I could capture that degree of inspiring potential, box it and take it anywhere?

 Hans Zimmer is one of the most successful, influential and prolific film composers of his generation.
-Having won countless awards (including an Oscar, and an embarrassment of Academy nominations).
-Hans has scored a generation of hugely successful films, that have turned over billions of dollars, won countless awards and attracted huge critical acclaim.
+Having won countless awards (including an Oscar and countless Academy nominations), Hans has scored a generation of hugely successful films, that have turned over billions of dollars, won countless awards and attracted huge critical acclaim.
 Hans has defined not only a compositional style, but also a production approach and sonic innovation that has influenced a generation of composers.